cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

   ((<argpatternn>) <guardn> <bodyn>))
 ```

-We can rewrite our absolute-value procedure using a simple pattern and guards
+We can rewrite our absolute-value function using a simple pattern and guards

 ```lisp
 (defun abs